matteoferla/MichelaNGLo-protein-analysis/README.md

     >>> Protein.settings.data_folder = 'new_location' ## all subfolders will be created too.

 For where the error tolerance gets applied see the mixin `protein._protein_base_mixin._BaseMixin`

+The settings does not create on import the folders, but when the `.init(data_folder='data')` method is called or any operations are performed.
+To change the folder of `data` midway use `.data_folder = xxx`, don't reinitialise.

 This script used to be called `Variant` and generated static html pages (_cf._ HIFC2-Tracker_variant_classifier repo).
 It still can (maybe).
 The pages folder is `.page_folder` and `.wipe_html()` clears them.